ianmackenzie/elm-geometry/README.md

 `opensolid/geometry` is an [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
-It provides a rich set of geometric data types such as points, axes and coordinate frames along with operations that combine them in many different ways, alloying you to easily:
+It provides a rich set of geometric data types such as points, axes and coordinate frames along with operations that combine them in many different ways, allowing you to easily:

   - Rotate points around axes in 3D
   - Rotate axes around points in 2D